dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 	using namespace libsocket;

-(resp., for the internet TCP socket class)
+(for the internet TCP client socket class)

 	using libsocket::inet_stream;